 During the year, the Corporation made notable progress with innovation towards increased productivity, safety, and meeting customers' demands.
 By incorporating impactful technologies, paired with a commitment to environmental and social responsibility, Major Drilling is positioned to remain a leader in the drilling services field as mine discovery and development evolve.
-Notably, in 2021 the Corporation received the Safe Day Everyday Bronze Award for its Canadian division which has now worked more than six years without a lost time injury.
-That division is one of eight in the Company with more than 1,000,000 hours and more than one year without a lost time injury.
+Notably, eight of the Company's divisions now have worked more than one year and 1,000,000 hours without a lost time injury.